What's true & what's implied

 - Landmark positions — 20 anchors verified against OSM/Wikipedia coordinates (±120 m).

-- 1905 downtown core — across ~50 blocks (Clay to the canal, Foushee to 12th), the 1905 view shows real building footprints, materials, and story heights digitized from the Sanborn fire-insurance atlas, replacing the modern stand-ins.
+- 1905 downtown core — 2,679 period buildings across ~60 downtown and Jackson Ward blocks use real footprints, materials, and story heights digitized from the Sanborn fire-insurance atlas, replacing modern stand-ins.

 - Building ages — the timeline uses the earlier of a building's recorded construction year (City Assessor records, ~90% of buildings) and its area's first urbanization on the period maps.